Labour – the thing most first time Mums dread the most.

 - Ring your partner and your Mum to let them know – plus it’s always nice to have someone with you.

-- Have a nice bath, wash your hair, get into some comfy pj’s or clothing
+- Have a nice warm (not hot) bath, wash your hair, get into some comfy pj’s or your maternity gown.

 - Have a nice cup of tea and put your feet up and rest – you have some hard work in front of you!